microsoft/documentwmi/README.md

 - **New-WmiHelp**: Create markdown files for a given WMI namespace.
 - **New-WmiHelpToc**: Create a table of contents for those markdown files.

 The module also includes help documentation with usage information.
 For more information on how to use these cmdlets, after you install the module, use the **Get-Help** cmdlet.
+For markdown versions of the help documentation, see [DocumentWMI module](./docs/DocumentWMI.md).

 ## How to install